NitaCristian/DNW/README.md

 For immediate access without creating a new account, you can log in using the following credentials:

     Email: cristian.nita@email.com
     Password: test

+Another user created automatically that you can log in as is:

+    Email: ion.popescu@email.com
+    Password: test

 Once logged in, you will have the possibility to create, edit, and publish articles, as well as